-I live in Gmail I have to if I want to keep up with contacts, check the latest Chrome OS commits, follow up on bug reports, read the handy tips you folks send in every day!
+I live in Gmail – I have to if I want to keep up with contacts, check the latest Chrome OS commits, follow up on bug reports, and read the handy tips you folks send in daily!

-These handy pop-ups fly in on my desktop the moment that a new message lands in my inbox.
-With quick glance I can see whether it requires immediate attention or whether it’ll keep until I have more time to attend to it.
+These handy pop-ups fly in on my desktop the moment a new message lands in my inbox.
+With a quick glance I can see if it requires immediate attention, or whether it’ll keep until I have more time to attend to it.

 Enable Gmail Desktop Notifications

-The good news is that you don’t need to install any sort of fancy-pants desktop app, panel applet or browser add-on to get notified of new mail.
+The best part about this tip is that you do not need to install any sort of fancy-pants desktop app, panel applet or browser add-on to get notified of new mail.
 Gmail has a built in option for it, all you have to do it turn it on!

 - In the “General” tab, scroll down to ‘Desktop Notifications’

 - Click the “click here to enable desktop notifications for Gmail” link

 - Click “Allow” to see notifications